Library Technician - Youth Services

 Job-related tools and equipment include, but are not limited to:

 - Personal computer (PC/Mac) and peripherals including monitor, keyboard, mouse, scanner, and printers

 - Personal technology including smart phones and tablets

 - Assistive technology equipment

-- Audiovisual equipment, including television, CD/DVD player, camera, document scanner, overhead projector, LCD projector, electronic readers, and laminating machine
+- Audiovisual equipment including television, CD/DVD player, cameras, document scanner, overhead projector, LCD, electronic readers, Apple TV, and laminating machine

 - Other technologies as needs arise